Veriff

 Prevent customers being the victim of identity verification scams with Veriff - Request a demo

-If your business needs to verify customer identity documents, then our ID verification software is perfect.
+If your business needs to verify customer identity documents, then our identity verification solution is perfect.

 Using OCR technology, it can verify identity documents in real time and detect fake and tampered documents.
 It extracts barcode, MRZ, and NFC data and compares this against identity documents.
 Using webhooks, you can instantly receive primary data, such as the names, birthdates, document numbers, and other information on the document.
-It covers more than 10,000 IDs from more than 190 countries and in more than 45 languages.
+It covers more than 12,000 IDs from more than 230 countries and territories and in more than 48 languages.

 If you’re looking to verify customers and ensure data accuracy, then enlist the help of our biometric authentication solution.
 This way, you can confirm that any returning user is exactly who they’re claiming to be.

 With the help of our solution, you can secure customer accounts and take a step beyond passwords and one-time passcodes.
 You can also make the authentication process simpler and more secure.
-Users can be authenticated in only a second with 99.99% accuracy.
+Users can be authenticated in only a second.

 If you’d like to learn more about how any of our solutions can help your business, contact our experts and arrange a free demo today.